ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-facebook.md

 Choose a Business Page in the Facebook section of the Preferences to configure settings for automatic crossposting and branded content.
 These settings are only available with an Ecamm Live Pro subscription.

-#### Automatic Business Page Crossposting
+#### Automatic Business Page Crossposting (Pro Only)

 Automatic crossposting is a Facebook feature that will automatically present your broadcast on more than one Business Page.
 Note that this does not apply to Groups, and that comments and reactions will not show up between the crossposted Business Pages.

 Business pages that have crossposting relationships will be listed automatically.
-Establish cross-posting relationships using [the Page's Crossposting settings](https://www.facebook.com/EcammNetwork/settings/?tab=video_crossposting) on the Facebook website.
+Establish cross-posting relationships using the Page's Crossposting settings on the Facebook website.
+To find the Crossposting setting, got a Page that you administer on facebook.com.
+Click the "Settings" link in the top-right corner to view the Page's settings.
+In the left-hand sidebar, you'll see <samp>Crossposting</samp>.

-#### Broadcasting Branded Content
+#### Broadcasting Branded Content (Pro Only)

 Facebook policies require creators and publishers to tag their business partners in their [branded content posts](https://www.facebook.com/help/publisher/1045927788843932?helpref=page_content#).
 When setting up a Live broadcast that involves a business partner, enter a Sponsor ID.